ibm-cloud-docs/vpc/lb-overview.md

 Listener | The HTTPS listener to which a request redirects.
 HTTP status code | Status code of the response returned by the application load balancer.
 The acceptable values are: `301`, `302`, `303`, `307`, or `308`.
 URI | The relative URI to which a request redirects.
 This is an optional property.
 {: caption="Table 2.
-HTTPS redirect listener properties" caption-side="top"}
+HTTPS redirect listener properties" caption-side="bottom"}

 ### Guidelines for using listeners
 {: #listener-guidelines}